foundryvtt-starfinder/foundryvtt-starfinder/CONTRIBUTING.md

 2. Fill out the details, modifiers, etc.
 3. Right-clicking the item in the Items sidebar tab and select Export Data.
 4. Save the JSON file into the appropriate compendium subfolder.
-5. Open the exported JSON file in a text editor of your choice, and remove the ID field.
+5. Open the exported JSON file in a text editor of your choice, and do some clean-up.
+    1. Remove the ID field.
+    2. Remove the permission field, if it is there.
+    3. Remove the sort field, if it is there.
+    4. Remove the exportSource section from the flags field, if it is there.
 6. Save and close the JSON file.
 7. Update the compendium pack files, by running the following command: `npm run cook`
-8. Run `npm run build` or `npm run build:watch` as usual to compile and copy the files so you can test it in Foundry.
+8. Restart Foundry.
 9. Check in Foundry if the compendium is updated properly.
 10. Submit pull request if everything's great. :-)